pouyahatami/Projects/README.md

 ## Register File Design

-RISC processors use a hardware structure known as a **register file**, which is essentially a collection of registers multiplexed together.
+RISC processors use a hardware structure known as a register file, which is essentially a collection of registers multiplexed together.

-- **Reads**: In my design, register reads are **combinational**.
+- **Reads**: In my design, register reads are combinational.
 This means that after sending a read request, the value is available immediately after a small combinational delay.
-- **Writes**: Register writes are **sequential**, happening only on the rising clock edge.
+- **Writes**: Register writes are sequential, happening only on the rising clock edge.
 - **Modern CPUs**: In high-performance processors, reads are often pipelined to achieve higher clock frequencies.
 Since this is my first attempt at building a RISC CPU, I kept the read path combinational — leaving pipelined reads as a clear area for improvement.

 **Register File Schematic:**